EasonSun/fakeClaimDetection/README.md

 Thanks for jhlau's pretrained [doc2vec](https://github.com/jhlau/doc2vec)\

 ## Run
+Create a virtualenv with python2 and no system package, like `mkvirtualenv -p python_path --no-system-package`
+Then run
+`pip install -r requirements.txt`
-To run, you need to specify a experiment name, which will be created as a relateive path inside "results/" `./localRun.sh $experimentPath`
+Then install the specific version of gensim from [here](https://github.com/jhlau/gensim) To run, you need to specify a experiment name, which will be created as a relateive path inside "results/" `./localRun.sh $experimentPath`
 For the current purpose, functionalities other than evaluateClaim is disabled.